LoopKit/loopdocs/docs/gh-actions/gh-update.md

 This example is for updating GH_PAT in the Secrets for your repository, but the same method can be applied when changing any Secret.

-This can be done with the <span translate="no">GitHub Personal Access Token</span> still in your paste buffer - but to be safe, save the token with your other secret settings.
-If you lose track, just [Regenerate <span translate="no">GitHub Token</span>](#regenerate-github-token) again.
+This can be done with the &nbsp;<span translate="no">GitHub Personal Access Token</span> still in your paste buffer - but to be safe, save the token with your other secret settings.
+If you lose track, just [Regenerate &nbsp;<span translate="no">GitHub Token</span>](#regenerate-github-token) again.

 The graphics and instructions in this section are using a phone.
 This was done just to prove we weren't kidding when we said you can do it all on your phone.
 Most people use a computer browser.

 Scroll all the way up to the top of the window to see the hamburger menu, click on it and choose your name and icon (near bottom of the list).
 Scroll down to the LoopWorkspace repository and tap on the link.

 Do a horizontal scroll (required on your phone, probably not on a browser) on the row that starts with Code and ends in Settings and tap on Settings.
-If you don't see Settings (if last item on row is Insights), then you are **not** on your fork or you need to sign in to your <span translate="no">GitHub</span> account.
+If you don't see Settings (if last item on row is Insights), then you are **not** on your fork or you need to sign in to your &nbsp;<span translate="no">GitHub</span> account.
 You should see `username/LoopWorkspace` with forked from `LoopKit/LoopWorkspace` underneath.

 Review the GIF below that shows horizontal scroll to find and tap on Settings, then scroll down on the phone to reach "Secrets and variables", open the drop down indicator to see Actions.